-If you do not like without your permission no one can edit or update your Excel file, you can make your Excel file read-only.
-If you don’t know how to make an Excel file read only, no problem.
+If you do not like it without your permission no one can edit or update your Excel file, you can make your Excel file read-only.
+No problem if you don’t know how to make an Excel file read-only.
 In this article, I will teach you the whole process and also show you how you can disable the read-only option from an Excel file.

 Learn How to Make an Excel File Read-Only